microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 A [Dynamic Telemetry
 Processor](./Architecture.Components.Processor.Overview.document.md) is
-a software component that is dynamically configured and operates within the standard open telemetry OLTP pipeline.
-This processor is detailed further in the processor section, but essentially, it is a software module that monitors all events passing through it and allows one of the dynamic telemetry personas to modify the telemetry being transmitted.
+a software component that is dynamically configured and operates within the standard Open Telemetry OLTP pipeline.
+This processor is detailed further in the processor section, but essentially, it is a software module that monitors all events passing through it and allows one of the Dynamic Telemetry personas to modify the telemetry being transmitted.

-Subject to implementation a dynamic telemetry processor is likely to be fitting into one of several categories
+Subject to implementation a Dynamic Telemetry processor is likely to be fitting into one of several categories

 1. A [Query